ashupednekar/natsriot/README.md

 A simple NATS stream setup and test script.
 Quickly create streams, publish messages, and see how they replicate across NATS servers.

+## ⚠️ Known Issue: Exponential Message Growth

+Currently, there's a flaw causing the number of messages to grow exponentially due to duplicate cyclic writes.
+This issue is on our radar and will be fixed soon.
+Stay tuned! 🛠️

 ## Setup 🚀

 1. Clone this repo: